GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Embedded-Discovery-Service.md

 ## Configuration

-The behaviour of Shibboleth Embedded Discovery Service is controlled by `IdPSelectUIParms` class contained. `idpselect_config.js`.
+The behavior of the Shibboleth Embedded Discovery Service is governed by the `IdPSelectUIParms` class, which is located in `/etc/shibboleth-ds/idpselect_config.js`.
 In the most of cases you have to modify only this file to change the behaviour of Discovery Service.

 Make sure to amend `this.returnWhiteList` to reflect your server name.